menu icon

 Elsa and Anna Bodice

 • The bodice for Elsa and Anna is in two sections.
-The main piece (similar to the other variations) and the underlay (this section sticks out from the too and the straps attach to it).
+The main piece (similar to the other variations) and the underlay (this section sticks out from the top, and the straps attach to it).

-Here is how to assemble the underlay: Stitch your underlay pieces at the sides, leaving top and bottom open.
+Here is how to assemble the underlay: Stitch your underlay pieces at the sides, leaving the top and bottom open.

-Slide in your finished straps, lining them up with the side seams and leaving a small over hang (½").
+Slide in your finished straps, lining them up with the side seams and leaving a small overhang (½").
 Stitch across the top, catching the straps in your seam.
 Turn right side out.

 two bodice pieces cut out for elsa apron